-The Food and Drug Administration (FDA) has warned consumers that strawberries sold at major US grocery stores, including Trader Joe’s and Walmart, may be linked to an outbreak of Hepatitis A, Your Content has learned.
+The Food and Drug Administration (FDA) has issued a warning regarding strawberries sold at popular US grocery stores, including Trader Joe’s and Walmart, as they may be connected to an outbreak of Hepatitis A, Your Content has learned.

-The batches were labeled by FreshKampo and Texas-based grocery store H-E-B.
+The affected batches were specifically labeled by FreshKampo and H-E-B, a Texas-based grocery store chain.

-Consumers are being urged by the FDA to throw away any strawberries that were bought from both brands between March 5 and April 25.
+In light of this, the FDA is urging consumers to discard any strawberries purchased from both brands between March 5 and April 25.

-Aldi, Kroger, Safeway, Trader Joe’s, Walmart and others also sold the organic strawberries.
+It is important to note that several other retailers, such as Aldi, Kroger, Safeway, Trader Joe’s, and Walmart, also sold the organic strawberries in question.

-The outbreak is considered to not be linked to the ongoing spread of hepatitis that has affected 216 people across 37 states.
+However, it is currently believed that this particular outbreak is unrelated to the ongoing spread of hepatitis, which has affected a total of 216 individuals across 37 states.

-H-E-B released a statement on Sunday, claiming strawberries sold at its stores are ‘safe to consume’,‘according to NewsWeek.
+In response to the situation, H-E-B has released a statement asserting that strawberries sold at their stores are deemed “safe to consume.”

 —